pl2599/Natural-Language-Processing---Spooky-Data/README.md

 2. Sentence length varies more for EAP.
 3. EAP has slightly longer words than the others, whereas MWS has slightly shorter words than the others.

+We are already beginning to see the styles of the authors based on their tendency to use shorter/longer sentences as well as shorter/longer words.

 # Characteristic Word Analyses

-This section is to study the most frequently used characteristic word for each author.
+Now, we are ready to dig a little deeper.
+Let us look at the most frequently used characteristic words for each author.

 ## Original Dataset